celestiaorg/docs/developers/blobstream-offchain.md

 How headers are posted to Ethereum is entirely dependent upon how the rollup light client contracts work.
-For examples of interacting with the Ethereum blockchain programatically, please see the [go-ethereum book](https://goethereumbook.org/en/transactions/) or one of the many other resources for
+For examples of interacting with the Ethereum blockchain programmatically, please see the [go-ethereum book](https://goethereumbook.org/en/transactions/) or one of the many other resources for
 [submitting transactions](https://github.com/ethereumbook/ethereumbook/blob/first_edition_first_print/06transactions.asciidoc)
 or [writing contracts](https://github.com/ethereumbook/ethereumbook/blob/first_edition_first_print/07smart-contracts-solidity.asciidoc).